 My cat gets sick when we travel.
 What causes this?

 Motion sickness in cats is a common problem.
 Unlike many dogs that can be “trained” to comfortably ride in cars, cats prove much more challenging to overcome their anxiety.

 Most motion sickness cases in cats are caused primarily by the stress and anxiety associated with travel.
-Cats that travel only once or twice a year (typically when visiting the veterinarian) aren’t used to car rides and often associate the car ride with the stressful experience that follows.
+Cats that travel only once or twice a year (typically when visiting the veterinarian) are not used to car rides and often associate the car ride with the stressful experience that follows.
 This reaction can result in motion sickness.

 How can I tell if my cat is getting motion sickness?